SoftCircuits/ParsingHelper/README.md

 Use the `Peek()` method to read the character at the current position (without changing the current position).
 The `Peek()` method can optionally accept an integer argument that specifies the character position as the number of characters ahead of the current position.
 For example, `Peek(1)` would return the character that comes after the character at the current position.
 (Calling `Peek()` is equal to calling `Peek(0)`.)
 If the position specified is out of bounds for the current string, `Peek()` returns  `ParsingHelper.NullChar` (equal to `'\0'`).

 The `Text` property returns the string being parsed.
 And the `Index` property returns the current position within the string being parsed.
+Although you would normally use the navigation methods to change the `Index` value, you can set it directly.
+If you set the `Index` property an invalid value, it will be adjusted so it is always in the range of 0 to `Text.Length`.

 The `EndOfText` property returns `true` when you have reached the end of the text.
 And the `Remaining` property returns the number of characters still to be parsed (calculated as `Text.Length - Index`).